Wood Burning Fireplace Maintenance

 All fireplace tool sets come with a shovel and broom.
 Use the shovel and broom to push the ashes down the ash trap (if you’re lucky enough to have one!) or to scoop into a metal ash bucket.
 Don't use paper or plastic bags; smoldering embers can be very hard to detect and could ignite.
 And if your insert has a glass door, use fireplace glass cleaner to cut through the sticky soot, smoke, and creosote.
 Be sure to wear gloves when working with this stuff – it’s highly caustic!

-Things to Never Burn Indoors (click here to see why):
+Things to Never Burn Indoors (according to the Chimney Safety Institute of America):

 • Wrapping Paper